Thelius42/thelius42.github.io/index.md

 $stmt->execute();
 ```

 The :studentID represents the student ID entered in the earlier code.
 The table output is a look similar to the tables produced in other sections of the site.
 Functionality can be seen at the [view registered site](http://ianmloney.com/viewRegistered.php).
 For student IDs, they are listed on the maintain students page.
+A narrative written during the development of this artifact can be viewed [here](narrative3.md)